SalmanGhumsani/SGInternetConnectionAlert/README.md

-A warning that shows an alert automatically with animation when no internet connection also hide automatically when the internet comes back.
+A warning that shows as an alert automatically with animation when no internet connection also hide automatically when the internet comes back.

 ```
 SGInternetConnectionAlert.shared.enable = true